DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-As amended, claims 1-10, 16-20 are drawn to A lipopolysaccharide production method in which a lipopolysaccharide (LPS) is extracted without using organic solvent and purified from gram-negative bacterium, the lipopolysaccharide production method comprising: a first step of performing extraction from the gram-negative bacterium using hot water to obtain an extract liquid that contains the lipopolysaccharide, wherein performing extraction does not use organic solvent; and a second step of purifying the extract liquid or a solution containing the LPS in the extract liquid by using reverse-phase liquid chromatography to obtain the lipopolysaccharide, wherein a reverse-phase column used in the reverse-phase liquid chromatography has a packing material constituted of a material having a functional group of 1 to 8 carbons.
+Claims 1-11, 16-20 are drawn to a lipopolysaccharide production method in which a lipopolysaccharide (LPS) is extracted without using organic solvent and purified from gram-negative bacterium, the lipopolysaccharide production method comprising: performing extraction from the gram-negative bacterium using hot water to obtain an extract liquid that contains the lipopolysaccharide, wherein performing extraction does not use organic solvent; and purifying the extract liquid or a solution containing the LPS in the extract liquid by using reverse-phase liquid chromatography to obtain the lipopolysaccharide, wherein a reverse-phase column used in the reverse-phase liquid chromatography has a packing material constituted of a material having a functional group of 1 to 8 carbons.

-As amended, claims 12-13, 15, 21 are drawn to a lipopolysaccharide that is produced by the production method according to Claim 1, wherein the lipopolysaccharide is of a high purity, high content and low molecular weight lipopolysaccharide, and wherein the lipopolysaccharide is configured to activate an immune response in a subject in which the lipopolysaccharide is provided, wherein the low molecular weight is a molecular weight as measured by an SDS-PAGE method of 5,000 to 20,000 and wherein the lipopolysaccharide also contains a high molecular weight lipopolysaccharide with a molecular weight as measured by the SDS-PAGE method of more than 20,000 but not more than 100,000, wherein the content of the low molecular weight lipopolysaccharide with respect to a total amount of the low molecular weight lipopolysaccharide and the high molecular weight lipopolysaccharide is not less than 80%, and wherein the purity of the lipopolysaccharide is not less than 70 weight %.
+Claims 12-13, 15, 21 are drawn to a lipopolysaccharide that is produced by the production method according to Claim 1, wherein the lipopolysaccharide is of a high purity, high content and low molecular weight lipopolysaccharide, and wherein the lipopolysaccharide is configured to activate an immune response in a subject in which the lipopolysaccharide is provided, wherein the low molecular weight is a molecular weight as measured by an SDS-PAGE method of 5,000 to 20,000 and wherein the lipopolysaccharide also contains a high molecular weight lipopolysaccharide with a molecular weight as measured by the SDS-PAGE method of more than 20,000 but not more than 100,000, wherein the content of the low molecular weight lipopolysaccharide with respect to a total amount of the low molecular weight lipopolysaccharide and the high molecular weight lipopolysaccharide is not less than 80%, and wherein the purity of the lipopolysaccharide is not less than 70 weight %.

-With respect to claim 15, Examiner takes the position that the LPS taught by Chowdhury also inherently has the same characteristics as claimed in claim 15.
-Since the office does not have the facilities for examining and comparing applicants’ LPS with the LPS of the prior art, the burden is on the applicant to show a novel or unobvious difference between the claimed product and the product of the prior art (i.e., that the LPS of the prior art does not possess the same material structural and functional characteristics of the claimed LPS).
-See In re Best, 562 F.2d 1252, 195 USPQ 430 (CCPA 1977) and In re Fitzgerald et al., 205 USPQ 594. ‘ However, given that Chowdhury teaches LPS from Escherichia coli, a member of the Enterobacteriaceae family of which Enterobacter belongs (page 25, column 1, para 1), absent evidence otherwise, it is the Examiner’s position that Chowdhury would necessarily have LPS with a value (E/L ratio) obtained by dividing a lipopolysaccharide quantitative value (E) determined by an ELISA method by a lipopolysaccharide quantitative value (L) determined by a Limulus test (endpoint chromogenic method) is not more than 1.0, as the evidentiary reference of Varanets is cited to demonstrate that the structural composition of LPS within species of the family Enterobacteriaceae are typical among bacterial species of that family (page 58, column 2, para 6).
-As such, Examiner is interpreting the LPS of the claimed Enterobacter to have the same structural characteristics as that of the E. coli taught by Chowdhury since it is known by those of ordinary skill in the art that E.coli is a member of the Enterobacteriaceae family.
+With respect to claim 15, Examiner takes the position that the LPS taught by Darveau would inherently have the same characteristics as recited in claim 15 of a value (E/L ratio) obtained by dividing a lipopolysaccharide quantitative value (E) determined by an ELISA method by a lipopolysaccharide quantitative value (L) determined by a Limulus test (endpoint chromogenic method) is not more than 1.0 since Darveau teaches a method wherein LPS from Salmonella is isolated without using organic solvent (page 832, column 1, para 4; column 2, para 4), which is one of the microbial species recited within the instant application claim 13.
+Since the office does not have the facilities for examining and comparing Applicants’ LPS with the LPS of the prior art, the burden is on the Applicant to show a novel or unobvious difference between the claimed product and the product of the prior art (i.e., that the LPS of the prior art does not possess the same material structural and functional characteristics of the claimed LPS).
+See In re Best, 562 F.2d 1252, 195 USPQ 430 (CCPA 1977) and In re Fitzgerald et al., 205 USPQ 594. ‘ However, given that Darveau teaches LPS from Salmonella, absent evidence otherwise, it is the Examiner’s position that the LPS taught by Darveau would necessarily have LPS with a value (E/L ratio) obtained by dividing a lipopolysaccharide quantitative value (E) determined by an ELISA method by a lipopolysaccharide quantitative value (L) determined by a Limulus test (endpoint chromogenic method) is not more than 1.0.

-However, Chowdhury does not teach a second step of purifying the extract liquid or a solution containing the LPS in the extract liquid by using reverse-phase liquid chromatography to obtain the lipopolysaccharide, wherein a reverse-phase column used in the reverse-phase liquid chromatography has a packing material constituted of a material having a functional group of 1 to 8 carbons (claim 1).
+However, Chen does not teach a second step of purifying the extract liquid or a solution containing the LPS in the extract liquid by using reverse-phase liquid chromatography to obtain the lipopolysaccharide, wherein a reverse-phase column used in the reverse-phase liquid chromatography has a packing material constituted of a material having a functional group of 1 to 8 carbons (claim 1).
 The lipopolysaccharide production method according to Claim 1, wherein the packing material is constituted of a material having a functional group of 2 to 6 carbons (claim 2).
 The lipopolysaccharide production method according to Claim 1, wherein the packing material is constituted of a material having a functional group of 2 to 4 carbons (claim 3).
 The lipopolysaccharide production method according to Claim 1, wherein the packing material is constituted of a material having a functional group of 4 carbons (claim 4).
 The lipopolysaccharide production method according to Claim 1, wherein the functional group is an alkyl group (claim 5).
 The lipopolysaccharide production method according to Claim 2, wherein the packing material is constituted of a material having a functional group of 2 to 4 carbons (claim 16).
 The lipopolysaccharide production method according to Claim 2, wherein the packing material is constituted of a material having a functional group of 4 carbons (claim 17).
 The lipopolysaccharide production method according to Claim 2, wherein the functional group is an alkyl group (claim 18).

 With respect to claims 1-4, 16-18, Agilent teaches a method wherein reverse phase chromatography is used for the purification of macro molecules with nonpolar hydrocarbon chains (page 19).
 Evidentiary reference of Lumen is cited to demonstrate that lipids are hydrocarbons that are mostly nonpolar hydrophobic molecules (page 2, para 1).
 As such, it would be obvious to one of ordinary skill that reverse-phase chromatography could be used for the purification of LPS as LPS contains a hydrophobic lipid A region with nonpolar hydrocarbon chains.
 Furthermore, the silica gels in the column stationary phase are the packing material with the hydrocarbon chains between 1 and 18 carbon atoms as the functional group because they function to separate the mixture (page 19).
 Examiner is interpreting 1 to 8 carbons claimed by Applicant to encompass 1 to 18 carbons taught by Agilent.
 A prima facie case of obviousness exists where the claimed ranges and prior art ranges overlap, such as in the instant rejection.
 MPEP § 2144.05.